zuozhenggh/learning-library/data-management-library/modern-data-warehouse/configure-integration/configure-integration-v2.md

     ![](./images/5.2.png " ")

-3. Click on the magnifying glass icon to select the path to the 'EBS_ODI_ADW.xml' file.
+3. Click on the magnifying glass icon to select the path to the EBS_ODI_ADW.xml file.
 We downloaded it to the home folder of the oracle user in step 1 of Lab 3.
-Hence, the path should be '/home/oracle/EBS_ODI_ADW.xml'.
+Hence, the path should be **/home/oracle/EBS_ODI_ADW.xml**.
 After finding the file, click on the **Next** button.

     ![](./images/5.3.png " ")